congatudo/Congatudo/docs/_pages/misc/change-schedule.md

 The schedule configuration file is located at `/mnt/UDISK/config/booking_list_config.ini`.
 You can access and modify it via [SSH](https://congatudo.cloud/pages/installation/robot-setup.html).

+⚠️ If you need to reset or recover the root password, refer to the [root password recovery guide](https://congatudo.cloud/pages/misc/recovery-root-password.html).

 Below is an example configuration file from a Conga 4090:

 ```